rkp8/SmartGymsScheduleManager/README.md

 # Smart Gyms Schedule Manager

->A Web Application to manage and schedule appointments between gym trainers and members.
+>A web application to manage and schedule appointments between gym trainers and members.
 It has live monitoring of gym capacity, automatic invoicing, email notifications, appointment cancellation, trainer working plans etc.

 <b>What sets this project apart is its ability to:</b>